 Outreach and Communication

-Compilation of projects that explore new ways to communicate the science and its consequences to the general public.
+This site provides a compilation of projects that explore new ways to communicate the science and its consequences to the general public.

 Taking place on the eve of the Paris accord negotiations in 2015, the project “Le train du climat” has been very successful and has met its main goal, which was to advance climate literacy and to contribute to science-based policy making and individual actions, by raising public awareness and delivering a nationwide message about climate change.